 - Cold enough to freeze the balls off a brass monkey – No matter how you look at it, this is an apt description for cold weather, but it probably doesn't mean what you think it does.
 Back in the days when ships had cannons, the iron cannon balls were stacked in pyramid shape and held in formation with a brass ring, called a monkey.
 When temperatures dropped to below freezing, the two metals would contract at different rates – causing the pile of cannon balls to spill all over the deck (i.e. fall off the brass monkey).

-I was surprised by a couple of these phrases.
+I was surprised by how many nautical terms I've incorporated into my conversations.
 How about you?
-Is there anything you'd add to the list?
+Are there any other "everyday nautical terms" you'd add to the list?